 Now y’all know with certainty how far from perfect I am!

 Naturally, I have my own chocolate stash whose location has never been much of a secret.
-Since I’ve been changing my diet and working out the chocolate mostly sits there untouched unless my hubby or daughter has a craving.
+Since I’ve been changing my diet and working out the chocolate mostly sits there untouched (unless a craving hits!)

 But I do love it so much I have entire post of chocolate recipes on my blog.
 You really should check it out and thank me later.